Hyperlinearity, stability and asymptotic spectral gap of higher rank lattices: Preliminaries: Traces on groups and von Neumann algebras

 Let $\Gamma$ be a (discrete) group.
 A tracial representation is a triple $(M,\tau,\pi)$ where $(M,\tau)$ is a tracial von Neumann algebra, and $\pi:\Gamma \to U(M)$ is homomorphism satisfying $\pi(\Gamma)''=M$.
 Two tracial representations are called \emph{quasi-equivalent}, if there is trace preserving isomorphism between the von Neumann algebras which intertwines the respective representations.
 It is easily verified that the $\varphi=\tau\circ \pi$ is a \emph{trace} on $\Gamma$; by definition, the means that $\varphi$ is \begin{enumerate} \item positive-definite: $\sum_{i,j}\alpha_i \bar{\alpha}_j \varphi(x_j ^{-1}x_i)\geq 0$ for any $n\in \N$, $x_1 ,...,x_n\in \Gamma$, and $\alpha_1 ,...,\alpha_n \in \C$, \item normalized: $\varphi(e)=1$, \item conjugation-invariant: $\varphi(xyx^{-1})=\varphi(y)$ for all $x,y\in \Gamma$. \end{enumerate} The set of traces on $\Gamma$, denoted by $\Tr{\Gamma}$, is a compact convex space with respect to the topology of pointwise convergence.
 In fact, it is a Choquet simplex, and its extreme points are called \emph{characters} of $\Gamma$.
 Note that, equivalent tracial representations give rise to the same trace.
 The GNS construction gives a converse, namely, every $\varphi \in \Tr{\Gamma}$ is of the form above, for a unique (up to quasi-equivalence) tracial representation $\pi_\varphi: \Gamma \to U(M_\varphi)$.
 In fact, a theorem of Thoma shows that $M_\varphi$ is a factor if and only if $\varphi$ is a character \cite{thoma1964unitare}.
 We refer to \cite[Chapter 11]{BdlH} for all this and more information on characters and traces on groups.

-A trace $\varphi$ is called \emph{finite-dimensional} if it is of the form $\frac{1}{\dim\pi}\mathrm{tr}\circ{\pi}$ for some finite-dimensional unitary representation $\pi$ of $\Gamma$.
+A trace $\varphi$ is called \emph{finite dimensional} if it is of the form $\frac{1}{\dim\pi}\mathrm{tr}\circ{\pi}$ for some finite dimensional unitary representation $\pi$ of $\Gamma$.
 A trace $\varphi$ is called \emph{von Neumann amenable} \cite{BBHP}, or \emph{uniformly amenable} \cite{Brown}, if the corresponding tracial von Neumann algebra $(M,\tau)$ is amenable.
-Thus, a von Neumann amenable character is either finite-dimensional, or else it is of the form $\tau\circ\pi$ for some homomorphism $\pi:\Gamma\to U(\mathcal{R})$
+Thus, a von Neumann amenable character is either finite dimensional, or else it is of the form $\tau\circ\pi$ for some homomorphism $\pi:\Gamma\to U(\mathcal{R})$